Keynote speakers

 Below, you will find an overview of our distinguished keynote speakers.

-Robert Costanza, University College London, UK
+Robert Costanza, University College London, UK (title to be confirmed)

 Quentin Grafton, Australian National University, Australia - Pushing Back on Water Takeovers in Australia